Monday, November 28, 2022

 Library of Congress Catalog Number (LCCN): 2022920434

 While we're on the subject of libraries, I also wanted to share a little bit about "Kindle Unlimited" which is Amazon's subscription based ebook lending library.
-"The Mermaid and the Unicorn" is available as a title in this service, and one of the tools I have is the ability to see how many pages are read per day!
+All of my books are available as titles in this service, and one of the tools I have is the ability to see how many pages are read per day!
 It's pretty fun to watch the graph bounce around!

 Tuesday, November 22, 2022